atyho/renewable-power-VaR/README.md

 ## Content

-This repository is structured in the following way:
+This repository is structured in the following way: first execute data cleaning programs specified in the 4 data folders ([NE](/NE), NY, ON, QC) to process the source data.
+Also execute the data processing program in GHCND folder to identify extreme weather dates.
+Data folders are independent and they do not have to be executed in any specific order.

+For the analytical programs, first execute the programs in the

 ### Data folders: